openhab/openhab-docs/_addons_bindings/zwave/doc/brk/zcombo_0_0.md

 ## Device Configuration

-The following table provides a summary of the 1 configuration parameter available in the ZCOMBO.
+The following table provides a summary of the 1 configuration parameters available in the ZCOMBO.
 Detailed information on each parameter can be found in the sections below.

 | Param | Name  | Description |